wiledal/color-picker-prototype/README.md

 A color picker prototype, based on React, SCSS-modules, boxed up in a Next.js 13 (app router) package.

 My first approach would be to build this with Tailwind, but the requirements stated CSS or CSS-in-JS.
 Since CSS-in-JS is the work of sadists, I went with SCSS-modules.
-Since this is mostly an exercise in code, but a showcase of TypeScript and organization, I did not spend too much time on graphical fedility, but added some nice touches.
+Since this is mostly an exercise in code, and a showcase of TypeScript and organization, I did not spend too much time on graphical fedility, but added some nice touches.

 ⚡️ Live Preview: https://bits-color-picker.on.hugos.computer